santoshbs/code-snippet-getGenderAndEthnicity/README.md

-# python-code-snippets
+# code-snippets

-This repositiory has some python scripts.
+This repositiory has scripts for:
+1/ inferring gender from first name using R package;
+2/ inferring ethinicty from last name using Pythom package;